Thursday, 1 March 2012

 Daffodils on 1 March

 Hurray it’s March and the daffodils are out!
-I always love to see the beginning of March as it lifts my spirits after the dark winter days.
-The lighter days are coming and the weather is getting warmer.
-There’s even a hint of the first blossoms on the trees.
-1st March is a day of celebration in Wales as it’s the national day of the patron saint, St David and a chance to wear either a daffodil (or leek) as a symbol of all things Welsh.
-The traditional meal on St David's Day is ‘cawl’ which is a soup that is made from leeks, potatoes and Welsh lamb or beef.
+I always love the beginning of March with the lighter days and the warmer weather.
+1st March is the national day of the Welsh patron saint, St David and a chance to wear either a daffodil (or leek) as a symbol of all things Welsh.
+The traditional meal on St David's Day is ‘cawl’, a soup made from leeks, potatoes and Welsh lamb or beef.

-One of the most famous Welsh baking recipes is Bara Brith or 'Os gwelwch yn dda' which translates as ‘speckled bread’.
-My Uncle Albert, who lived for twenty years in North Wales after he went there from The Potteries always made several loaves of Bara Brith whenever we went to stay.
-It’s really a sort of sticky ‘teabread’ made with dried fruit and soaked in black tea overnight.
-Once it’s baked, allowed to cool and ready to serve, you slice and spread it with (Welsh) butter to enjoy with afternoon tea.
+Perhaps the most famous Welsh baking recipes is Bara Brith or 'Os gwelwch yn dda' which translates as ‘speckled bread’.
+My Uncle Albert, who lived for twenty years in North Wales always made several loaves of Bara Brith whenever we went to stay.
+It’s a sort of sticky ‘teabread’ made with dried fruit and soaked in black tea overnight.
+Once it’s baked, allow to cool, slice and spread with (Welsh) butter.

 450g/1lb dried fruit (mixed sultanas, currants, raisins, mixed peel)